 If you’ve been waiting for an excuse to re-discover your inner 80s child, sport a brightly coloured leotard and don matching leg warmers then you’ll unfortunately stand out like a sore thumb in any group exercise class; it’s moved on.
 Don’t fret though!
 It’s now a place to show off the coolest in fitness fashion trends, whilst working out to the latest hit music.

-- ‘Group Exercise is only low intensity aerobics; my grandma wouldn’t even work up a sweat’
+- ‘Group Exercise is only low intensity aerobics; my gran wouldn’t even work up a sweat’

 If you rock up to any class expecting a slow, easy workout, you could be in for a shock.
 Most group exercise classes are supported by research and are designed and developed to achieve maximum results.
 Health clubs and gyms now offer a variety of classes that suit everyone from rookies to even the most hard core athlete.
 High intensity interval classes such as GRIT™ are great examples of this and have been scientifically designed to push you to your limits and get you fitter, faster!
 We’d encourage anyone to attend a Les Mills GRIT class and see if they still think group exercise is easy.